oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Agencies should select a reputable hardware platform that supports enterprise features, such as having an interface to provision zero-touch UEFI configuration and updates.

-Note: agencies that wish to implement virtual desktops or VDI (Virtual Desktop Infrastructure) should assess the chosen virtualisation or hypervisor (including cloud platforms) platform to determine the features available meet the desired security risk profile for the agency.
+Note: agencies that wish to implement virtual desktops or VDI (Virtual Desktop Infrastructure) should assess the chosen virtualisation or hypervisor (including cloud platforms) platform to determine the features available meet the desired security risk profile for the organisation.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Laptop Model | Any device that meets the below requirements and the Agency procurement processes | To meet the Agency requirements.
+Laptop Model | Any device that meets the below requirements and the organisation procurement processes | To meet the organisation requirements.
-Desktop Model | Any device that meets the below requirements and the Agency procurement processes | To meet the Agency requirements.
+Desktop Model | Any device that meets the below requirements and the organisation procurement processes | To meet the organisation requirements.

 Minimum physical hardware configuration for the Windows 10 SOE applicable to all agencies and implementation types.